seqeralabs/nf-aggregate/README.md

 └── pipeline_info/
 ```

-### Requirement for Fusion
+> [!NOTE]

-Note: Gantt plots depend on information derived from Fusion logs.
-For that reason, Gantt plots will be ommited from outputs for non-Fusion runs, irrespective of the setting of `--skip_run_gantt`.
+> Gantt plots depend on information derived from the Fusion logs.
+For that reason, Gantt plots will be ommited from the pipeline outputs for non-Fusion runs, irrespective of whether the `--skip_run_gantt` parameter has been set.

 ## Contributions